Magento, Shopify or WooCommerce? Finding the Best Ecommerce Platform in 2017

 Today’s increasing diversification makes it hard to find the best eCommerce platform, the one that covers absolutely all the needs for all kinds of business.
-Still, out of the more dozens of platforms each with a whole world of plugins available, we decided to highlight WooCommerce, Magento and Shopify and make a comparison between them keeping in mind the following traits:
+Still, out of the more dozens of platforms each with a whole world of plugins available, we decided to highlight WooCommerce, Magento, and Shopify and make a comparison between them keeping in mind the following traits:

-Ease of use best eCommerce platforms
+Ease of use best eCommerce Platform

-WooCommerce lets you setup an online storefront on any web site based on WordPress.
-It offers almost endless customization with a vast collection of themes, extensions and widgets from WordPress and third-party developers.
-Unfortunately this is basically a shopping cart plugin, so if you run your site using another ecommerce platform you’ll either have to build a new page or simply use another e-commerce solution.
+WooCommerce lets you set up an online storefront on any website based on WordPress.
+It offers almost endless customization with a vast collection of themes, extensions, and widgets from WordPress and third-party developers.
+Unfortunately, this is basically a shopping cart plugin, so if you run your site using another eCommerce platform you’ll either have to build a new page or simply use another e-commerce solution.
 Another flaw is that it doesn’t provide a web host or a drag-and-drop website builder.

-On the other hand, Shopify presents a simple dashboard, a side navigation menu, shortcuts to commonly used features and more than 100 customizable themes; a very intuitive interface that allows you to launch your store in three steps: add products, customize the looks and set up the domain.
+On the other hand, Shopify presents a simple dashboard, a side navigation menu, shortcuts to commonly used features, and more than 100 customizable themes; a very intuitive interface that allows you to launch your store in three steps: add products, customize the looks and set up the domain.
 Its coding, however, is kind of tricky because it uses “.liquid” programming, unknown for many users.
 This is a setback if you need advanced customization.
 Shopify doesn’t have a drag-and-drop builder either.

 Support & Marketing Tools

-If you need help to use WooCommerce, the platform offers many support options like help tickets, FAQs, knowledgebase, user’s community, a documentation library and a video section with useful tutorials.
-It also features marketing tools like discounts, coupon campaigns or free shipping offers.
+If you need help to use WooCommerce, the platform offers many support options like help tickets, FAQs, knowledgebase, user’s community, a documentation library, and a video section with useful tutorials.
+It also features marketing tools like discounts, coupon campaigns, or free shipping offers.
 You can also measure your site’s performance with several report options like incoming sales, stock levels, product reviews, overall store performance, etc.

 Except for the phone call, Magento features support options of both WooCommerce and Shopify (tickets, knowledge base, community) plus a ‘Magento Wiki’ and consulting service, where you can contact ECG and certified partners and developers for one–on–one help.
-Magento uses browser detection and responsive design to provide mobile commerce, has SEO tools and a product manager to export, import and manage inventory.
+Magento uses browser detection and responsive design to provide mobile commerce, has SEO tools and a product manager to export, import, and manage inventory.

 Cost & Payment methods

 With Shopify, you’ll have to pay to use the platform on a monthly basis, but there is a range of options.
-They also have the ‘Shopify lite’ for $9 per month to sell on Facebook, use Shopify buy buttons on your blog or website and easily accept credit cards through Shopify’s built-in payment processor.
+They also have the ‘Shopify lite’ for $9 per month to sell on Facebook, use Shopify buy buttons on your blog or website, and easily accept credit cards through Shopify’s built-in payment processor.
 There are no transaction fees for using Shopify’s payment gateway, and you can also accept PayPal.

 Which e-commerce platform is better has been an issue that has been long-debated in the e-Commerce and web development worlds.
 Keep posted on our Web Depot blog to get the latest information on trends and developments in the world of eCommerce.
-If you want to sell online, The Website Depot team has made countless of beautiful, yet competitive eCommerce sites.
+If you want to sell online, The Website Depot team has made countless beautiful, yet competitive eCommerce sites.
 Fill out our contact form or give us a call at the number above.